ubunatic/minetest-orienteering/README.md

 There is an optional dependency on default from Minetest Game.
 It enables the use of crafting recipes.

+There is an optional dependency on Achievements [awards] by rubenwardy.
+If both this mod and the default mod are enabled, the achievement “Master of Orienteering” will be added.

 ## Tools
 The orienteering tools are used automatically.
 To use them, you only need to have them somewhere in your main player inventory.
 Most tools add information